 This course will help strengthen your skills in organizing both the creative and the administrative side of IP development and management, making it a structured process rather than an ad-hoc or even last-minute effort to protect your inventions.

 We will cover topics such as idea sampling and sorting, road-mapping, cost management and how to discuss IP with others outside your company.
 The examples from the course will largely be in the technical electronics/physics domain/IT (including algorithms).
 This may not be ideal for participants from the life sciences and pharma where there are many other important considerations to keep in mind."

-Meet your course leader:
+Meet your course leaders:

 Tobias Dahl has worked with IP development for almost 15 years since starting his own spin-out company from the University of Oslo in 2006.
 He has more than 20 granted patents and a comparable number of active patent applications.
 Tobias currently works at SINTEF, A Norwegian R&D Institute that has a number of high-tech labs and spin-out companies in need of IP portfolio development and management.
 Using his experience in shaping IP portfolios at Elliptic and SINTEF, and with a passion for creating tools, routines and structure around IP work, he has worked closely with Dehns to structure and simplify the challenge of successful IP management.